 Our Testing Experience

-This one felt firm right away—when I lay down, my body stayed more “on” the mattress than “in” it.
-For my back, it kept my lower spine feeling organized, especially after long desk days.
-The trade-off showed up on side sleeping: Mia could feel shoulder pressure sooner, and I had to be more deliberate about pillow height to keep my neck from tilting.
-Motion stayed well-contained, and the firmer foam made turning easier than the softer Sealy, but the 8" profile felt less forgiving if you want deeper contour.
+Contour Rest felt firm from the first night—more “on top” of the mattress than “in” it.
+In our tests, that flatter, steadier surface helped keep the lower back supported, especially after long desk days.
+The trade-off showed up on side sleeping: we noticed shoulder pressure sooner, and pillow height mattered more to keep the neck aligned.
+Motion stayed well-contained, and the firmer foam made turning easier than the softer Sealy, but the 8" profile felt less forgiving if you want deeper contouring.

 What we liked: